 School Choice Offered to Pupils Attending Unsafe Schools.
-Each state receiving ESEA funding will be required to allow pupils who attend chronically unsafe schools and those who are victimized on the grounds of an elementary or secondary school to transfer to a safe public school.
+Each state receiving ESEA funding will be required to allow pupils who attend chronically unsafe schools and those who are victimized on the grounds of an elementary or secondary school to transfer to a safe public school within the LEA.